trunkclub/faceted/README.md

         presents :musician
         field :name
         field :genre
+        field :instrument, :default => 'guitar'
       end
     end

 That's actually all you have to do.
 The `presents` method maps your Musician presenter to a root-level class called `Musician`, and the `field` methods map to attributes *or* methods on the associated AR Musician instance.
+If a default is set for a field, that default value will be stored when the presenter is used to create a record, unless overridden.

 What's that, you say?
 How is the appropriate AR Musican record associated?
 Simple.
 Invoke an instance of the `MyApi::Musician` passing in an `:id` parameter, and it just works: